swcarpentry/matlab-novice-inflammation/episodes/06-defensive.md

 and that we were accidentally using their function.

-And as a bonus of writing these tests, we've implicitly defined what our input and output look like: we expect a list of pairs as input, and produce a single pair as output.
+And as a bonus of writing these tests, we've implicitly defined what our inputs and output look like: we expect two or more input arguments, each of which is a vector with length = 2, and we return a single vector as output.

 Let's write `range_overlap`: